You can build your own Asana Project Management template, but why would you?

 Imagine being able to automatically contact your subcontractor or any other interested party of changes in specifications or workflow.

 The tasking process is built on the QUOTE -> AWARD -> SCHEDULE -> WORK -> INSPECT paradigm.
 Most of the tasks follow this process.
 If this process does not fit the way your company works, you can easily change it.

 The template is broken into phases representing weeks of construction.
-The timeline starts with Week -2 (minus 2) because we start our timeline with the issuance of the building permit, which usually takes two weeks for review.
+The timeline starts with Week -3 (minus 3) because we start our timeline with the issuance of the building permit, which usually takes three weeks for review.